 \section{Introduction}

 Polyomino is a popular type of geometric figures and it can be recognized by the example in Fig. \ref{fig:polyomino-lattice}.
-Rigorously speaking, a polyomino is a finite subset of the square lattice whose induced graph is connected.
+Rigorously speaking, a polyomino is a finite subset of the points in the square lattice whose induced graph is connected.
 In fact, when the lattice is not the square lattice, the corresponding set has another specific name (e.g. polyiamond for the honeycomb lattice).
 In general, all of them are called lattice animals.
 In this article, we study only polyominoes.
 It means we work on the square lattice, but we will depict polyominoes in the equivalent form with cells instead of points, which is perhaps more convenient to the readers.

 There are various articles, books on the topic of polyominoes.
-For an up-to-date reference on the subject with research problems, we recommend the readers to check the chapter of polyominoes in the book \cite{toth2017handbook}.
-This article is a study on the number of polyominoes under different aspects.
+For an up-to-date reference on the subject with research problems, we recommend the readers to check the chapter ``Polyominoes'' by Barequet, Golomb, and Klarner in the book \cite{toth2017handbook}.
+This article studies the asymptotic behaviors of the number of polyominoes.

 We denote by $P(n)$ the number of polyominoes of $n$ cells.
 Note that we count equivalent polyominoes as one polyomino only.
 Here, polyominoes are said to be equivalent if they are translates of each other.
-In literature, other actions are also considered, e.g. congruent actions including translation, rotation, and reflection.
+In literature, other operations are also considered, e.g. congruent operations including translation, rotation, and reflection.
 However, the equivalence by translation is probably the most popular.

 We will briefly introduce the origin of the growth constant of $P(n)$ and a well known conjecture on the estimation of $P(n)$.
-After that, we will give a partial result toward the conjecture, and propose a conditional upper bound on the growth constant as well.
+After that, we will give partial results toward the conjecture, and propose a conditional upper bound on the growth constant as well.